A CNN report last week detailed the deaths of more than 700 patients prescribed an antipsychotic therapy drug for Parkinson’s disease.

 The Food and Drug Administration (FDA) continues to monitor the use of Nuplazid (pimavanserin).
 But at this point, federal regulators see no reason to change the existing warnings placed on the medication, reports the San Diego Tribune.

-The drug, sold by Acadia Pharmaceuticals, was approved under the FDA’s Breakthrough Therapy designation, one of four review programs meant to speed up the approval of medications.
+The drug, sold by Acadia Pharmaceuticals, was approved under the FDA’s

 The CNN report, though, has raised questions about whether faster approval has come at the expense of patient safety.